A Pre-Listing inspection will help you identify any issues up front so you are not

 Get the advantage, your buyers peace of mind and yourself satisfaction.
 Schedule your Pre-Listing inspection and watch your traffic increase!

-After your inspection has been conducted, you will be able to leave the 3 ring binder and report information out for potential buyers touring the home for sale.
+After your inspection has been conducted, you will be able to leave the report information out for potential buyers touring the home for sale.
 This Reports disclose to potential buyers the basic information of the home, any issues that are found remaining on the “as-is” list, any major defects they should budget for or you has chosen to fix or pay for at closing and better prepare them for making an offer.
 These reports also offer third-party, unbiased view of the home.

 Pre-listing inspection reports will help you see your home through the eyes of a critical, third-party, thus making you more realistic about your asking price!